Regina Spektor: Jewish identity

 Spektor is fluent in Russian and reads Hebrew.
-She has paid tribute to her Russian heritage, quoting the poem "February" by the Russian poet Boris Pasternak in her song "Après Moi", and stating, "I'm very connected to the language and the culture."

-Spektor and her family did not return home to Moscow until July 2012, when she toured through Russia in support of her sixth album, What We Saw from the Cheap Seats.
-She has stated that she used to be vegetarian, though stopped this after touring with The Strokes, who frequently dined on steak.
+She has described herself as "very Russian Jewish".
+She has paid tribute to her Russian heritage, quoting the poem "February" by the Russian poet Boris Pasternak in her song "Après Moi", and stated that she is "very connected to the language and the culture."
+Spektor visited Moscow in July 2012, when she toured through Russia in support of her sixth album What We Saw from the Cheap Seats.